$646M+

 The grants moving through this district will determine where water and sewer infrastructure gets built, and where it does not.
 Those decisions shape where development can go for the next generation.
 They are being made now.

-A land use plan that has not been updated
+A land use plan that arrived four years late

 Growth pressure that is already here